FoalTS/foal/docs/the-authentication-system/authentication.md

 The `Authenticate` hook is used to authenticate the user for each request.
 If the user has already logged in (thanks to the `login` controller factory), then the `user context` will be defined.

-Usually it is registered once within the `AppModule.
+Usually it is registered once within the `AppController`.

 ### Logging out